NishaMDev/Live-Streaming-Analytics/README.md

         python load.py

-Run main.py to read chats from db and perform sentimental analysis on them and load in chat table.
+Run sentiment_analysis.py to read chats from db and perform sentimental analysis on them and load in chat table.

+        python sentiment_analysis.py

+Run chat_summarization.py to read chats from db and perform chat summarization on them and load in chat summary table.

-        python main.py
+        python chat_summarization.py